877-852-8463CareersLocationsPatient PortalRequest Appointment

 Fovea

 The central point in the macula produces the sharpest vision.
-Contains a high concentration of cones and no retinal blood vessels.
+The fovea contains a high concentration of cones and no retinal blood vessels.

 Iris

-If you are studying the anatomy of the eye, the Iris is the pigmented tissue lying behind the cornea that gives color to the eye (e.g. blue eyes) and controls the amount of light entering the eye by varying the size of the pupillary opening.
-Most forward extension of the middle (uveal) layer of the eye; separates the anterior chamber from the posterior chamber.
+If you are studying the anatomy of the eye, the iris is the pigmented part of the eye.
+It is the tissue lying behind the cornea that gives the eye its color (e.g. blue eyes) and controls the amount of light entering the eye by varying the size of the pupillary opening.
+The iris is the forward extension of the middle (uveal) layer of the eye; separates the anterior chamber from the posterior chamber.

 Tips & Insights: Improve Your Vision With Our Innovative LASIK Eye Surgery & Treatment Options